Debriefing: When things go wrong.

 - have a clear policy,

 - clear procedures to specify what actions to take in risk situations,

 - provide appropriate training,

 - ensure that the procedures are workable and review them,

 - provide debriefing after an incident.

 The more input, knowledge and understanding of the child that informs the plan the more likely it is to succeed.
 Once you’ve done a debrief feed the child’s feelings into the plan.
 Be flexible.
 If you don’t know something ask the child, or the parents I’m sure they will be able to offer insight.
 Sit down as a team and be honest your children will display behaviours as a reaction to something – reflect on how you can prevent that happening again.
-Physical interventions, injuries, restrictive practice of any kind is traumatic and can have long lasting consequences we should do all we can to prevent these happening.
+Physical interventions, injuries, and restrictive practice of any kind is traumatic and can have long-lasting consequences we should do all we can to prevent these from happening.

 Baker, P.A.
 2017.
 Attending to debriefing as post-incident support of care staff in intellectual disability challenging behaviour services: An exploratory study.
 International Journal of Positive Behavioural Support, 7 (1). pp. 38-44.
 ISSN 2047-0924.

 Bisson, J. & Andrew, M., 2005.
 Psychological treatment of post-traumatic stress disorder (PTSD) Jonathan Bisson, ed.
 Cochrane Database of Systematic Reviews.
 Available at: http://dx.doi.org/10.1002/14651858.cd003388.pub2.

 Hall, S. & Oliver, C. (1992).
 Differential effects of severe self-injurious behaviour on the behaviour of others.
 Behavioural Psychotherapy, 20, 355-366.